dieharders/brain-dump/README.md

 - ✅ Chat with your documents (RAG)
 - ✅ Build custom bots from a mix of LLM's, software configs and prompt configs
 - ✅ CPU & GPU support
-- ✅ Support Windows OS
+- ✅ Windows OS build
-- ❌ Support MacOS & Linux
+- ❌ MacOS & Linux builds
 - ❌ Build assistants that have access to tools
-- ❌ Orchestrate multiple assistants together in a team
+- ❌ Orchestrate multiple assistants in a team
-- ❌ Save chat history and share chat logs with other users
+- ❌ Save chat history and share chat logs with community
-- ❌ Share document embeddings with other users
+- ❌ Share document embeddings with community
+- ❌ Share model configs with community

 ## Model Providers